Community Notes undermoderate polarizing content by design creating risks in electoral processes

-Results from X's pilot phase in the United States revealed that Community Notes selected for display garnered broad ideological appeal \cite{birdwatch} and that users exposed to such notes were less likely to share the posts and less inclined to agree with the posts' misleading claims.
-Independent research found high agreement between Community Notes and expert fact-checker classifications \cite{Saeed2022}.
+Results from X's pilot phase in the United States revealed that notes selected for display garnered broad appeal across ideological positions \cite{birdwatch} and that users exposed to such notes were less likely to share the posts and less inclined to agree with the posts' misleading claims.
+Independent research found high agreement between these algorithmically selected notes and expert fact-checker classifications \cite{Saeed2022}.
 Additionally, Allen et al. \cite{Allen2022} showed that political partisanship was highly predictive of contributors' ratings in the US, with raters preferentially challenging content from those with whom they disagree politically.
 Following X's Community Notes global deployment in 2023, subsequent studies corroborated these findings, documenting reduced sharing of flagged content \cite{Renault2024} and accurate sourcing of credible references for notes addressing COVID-19 vaccination misinformation \cite{Allen2024}.
 Moreover, moderation resulting from the Community Notes service was shown to be less prone to backfire effects that entrench individuals \cite{Kim2025, Reinero2023} and generated greater user trust than warnings issued by expert fact-checkers \cite{Drolsbach2024}.

-X's Community Notes system was developed and tested in the United States \cite{birdwatch, Allen2022}, where political disagreement can be effectively modeled using a single ideology dimension \cite{barbera2015tweeting, bond2015quantifying}.
-However, the relevance of the internal representation of note and rater ideology ---central to the algorithmic moderation process in Community Notes--- remains largely unexplored in more general political settings.
-In countries where political competition is organized along multiple ideological dimensions \cite{Bakker2012,ramaciotti2022embedding,barbera2015understanding}, what form of polarization is captured by the latent ideology in X's Community Notes, and how this relates to the performance of this crowd-sourced moderation systems, remains an open question.
-In this study, we examine X's Community Notes usage and outcomes across 13 countries and compare the latent ideological space inferred by X's algorithm with established political dimensions derived from follower networks \cite{barbera2015birds} and calibrated with political survey data \cite{ramaciotti2022inferring}.